ShawnSidoruk/slate/source/index.html.md

 A round can consist of zero or more Wagers, and zero or more Payouts.
 The choice of how many Wagers and Payouts to include in a round is up to the integration partner.

 <aside>
-Wagers and Payouts will be presented back to the player using the <code>external_game_label</code> provided by the Round.
+Wagers and Payouts will be presented back to the player using the <code>external_game_label</code> provided for the Round.
 </aside>

 ### URI Parameters